Rushit16102004/Movie-recommender/README.md

 # Movie Recommender System

 This is a Streamlit-based movie recommendation system that suggests movies to users based on their selections.
-It includes user authentication, movie search with suggestions, and a movie rating system.
+It includes user authentication and movie search with suggestions.

 ## Features

 -   **User Authentication**: Users can sign up and log in to access the recommender.
-- **Personalized Welcome Message**: Displays a welcome message with the user's ID after successful login.
 -   **Movie Search with Suggestions**: Users can select movies from a dropdown list to get recommendations, preventing spelling mistakes.
-- **Genre and Year Filtering**: Filter movie recommendations by genre and release year.
-- **Movie Rating System**: Users can rate movies, which can be used to improve future recommendations.
 -   **Interactive UI**: Built with Streamlit for an intuitive and responsive user interface.

 ## Setup Instructions